 Give a museum experience to someone you love

-With the Gift Experience web app you use your smartphone to create a digital gift.
+With Gift, you use your smartphone or tablet to create a digital gift.
 It’s like a playlist or a mixtape, except with objects from a museum.

 What is the experience like?

-Some people create playful treasure hunts with a game-like mission to find all the objects, while others spent a great deal of time and care choosing a single object.
+Some people create playful treasure hunts with a game-like mission to find the objects, while others spend a great deal of time and care choosing a single object.

 How to implement it?

-The beauty of the Gift Experience is that it gives you a new pathway through the museum, one that takes you off the beaten track onto a pathway of your own.Digital Manager, Brighton Museum & Art Gallery (UK)
+The beauty of Gift is that it gives you a new pathway through the museum, one that takes you off the beaten track onto a pathway of your own.Digital Manager, Brighton Museum

 No download.
 No app store.
 No login.